laravel/docs/requests.md

 #### Retrieving Boolean Input Values

 When dealing with HTML elements like checkboxes, your application may receive "truthy" values that are actually strings.
 For example, "true" or "on".
 For convenience, you may use the `boolean` method to retrieve these values as booleans.
-The `boolean` method returns `true` for "1", "true", "on", and "yes".
+The `boolean` method returns `true` for 1, "1", true, "true", "on", and "yes".
 All other values will return `false`:

     $archived = $request->boolean('archived');